rucio/documentation/docs/contributing.md

   Also, the [`pre-commit` python](https://pre-commit.com/) package is configured for this repository.
-The `pre-commit` hook checks the syntax and format of the files before commiting.
+The `pre-commit` hook checks the syntax and format of the files before committing.
 This saves time in the development process, since minor errors are noticed before submission.

   To install the package and activate the hooks for the project: